 choosing paint colors

-It is important to note the difference between student and professional grade paints.
+- It is important to note the difference between student and professional grade paints.

 less pigment, so they cost less to manufacture.

 Transparent colors allow the white of the canvas or paper to show thru the paint.

 single pigment colors

 When I am choosing paint colors I find out how many pigments are used to manufacture the paint.